MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 # [Connector](#tab/connector/)

-This section shows you how to use the built-in connector to query data in a Power BI report.
+This section shows you how to use the built-in connector to query Azure Data Explorer data in a Power BI report.
 The Power BI connector supports [Import and Direct Query connectivity modes](/power-bi/desktop-directquery-about).
 You can build dashboards using **Import** or **DirectQuery** mode depending on the scenario, scale, and performance requirements.

 1. Launch Power BI Desktop.
 1. On the **Home** tab, select **Get Data** then **More**.